charsheet-su/wod-vampire-requiem-charsheet/README.md

 X-editable https://vitalets.github.io/x-editable/
 Jquery bar rating http://antenna.io/demo/jquery-bar-rating/examples/

-You are free to fork this repository, make pull requests and make new character sheets.
+You are free to fork this repository, make pull requests and make new character sheets - of cause, those will be added to web site.

 FAQ: